MatejMrozek/MatejMrozek/README.md

 - 🔭 I’m currently working on private projects, some of them may go public though. 😏

-- 🌱 I’m currently improving myself in Java, PHP, Unity & C#.
+- 🌱 I’m currently improving myself in PHP (+ HTML & CSS).
 </div>

 <div id="skills">